I’m going to tell you what no one wants to hear about protecting your catalytic converter from theft.

 This is a good idea in general.
 Not only to protect your catalytic converter, but to stop other crimes of opportunity.

 However, thieves are getting more bold.
 With the right combination of thief and vehicle, a catalytic converter can be stolen in less than a minute.
 And it seems that bystanders either don’t notice whats happening or won’t get involved.
-We’ve all seen the videos.
+I’m sure you’ve seen the videos.

-However, I’d bet most thieves would rather work in the dark and away from a high-risk situation.
+However, most thieves would rather work in the dark and away from a high-risk situation.

 So yes, go for the safe, well lit area over the dark quiet alley.

 Unfortunately, a camera won’t do much for stopping theft, but it may help the police after the fact.
-At the very least you’ll have a video to put on YouTube of someone stealing your catalytic converter.
+At the very least you’ll have a video to show your friends or put on YouTube to show that this is a real concern.

 The best bet: if you have a garage, clean out all of that old sports equipment and park your car in there instead!